-NSBF engaged in two securitization transactions of the unguaranteed portions of its SBA 7(a) loans in 2010 and 2011.
-Because the transfer of these assets to the Newtek Small Business Loan Trust 2010-1 (the "Trust"), a variable interest entity ("VIE"), did not meet the criteria of a sale, it was treated as a secured borrowing.
-NSBF continues to recognize the assets of the VIE in loans held for investment and the associated financing of the VIE in notes payable on the accompanying condensed consolidated balance sheets.
+NSBF engaged in a securitization of the unguaranteed portions of its SBA 7(a) loans in 2010, 2011 and 2013.
+Because the transfer of these assets did not meet the criteria of a sale for accounting purposes, it was treated as a secured borrowing.
+NSBF continues to recognize the assets of the secured borrowing in Loans held for investment and the associated financing in Notes payable on the consolidated balance sheets.